 One of my all-time favorite poems is “Birches” by Robert Frost.
-Perhaps, a good deal of my affection for the work has to do with having to do an in-depth analysis of the poem for a senior English assignment.
-After revisiting this academic piece over a decade later, I decided to post it in a somewhat revised form on my website, as I believe this poem and the analysis I created still deserve to be shared.
+Perhaps, my affection for the work has much to do with having to do an in-depth analysis of the poem for a senior English assignment.
+After revisiting this academic piece years later, I decided to post it in a somewhat revised form on my website.
+This analysis of a truly great poem deserves to be shared, especially as plenty of people today still want to know: what is the poem “Birches” about?

 After a while, though, the boy conquers all of the trees.
 Then, he moves on with the rest of his life.
 That boy grows up to be a man, who is quite unhappy with the path, or lack thereof, of his adult life.
 He longs to return to swinging from birches once again.